1. Home

 Written by Bruno Teles

-The Kulisa system operates with geostationary satellites positioned 35.786 km above Earth, resulting in a response time (ping) that can exceed 600 ms. It uses conventional Ku-band antennas and basic equipment, such as simple routers and portable batteries, to provide the connection.
+The Kulisa system operates with geostationary satellites positioned 35,786 km from Earth, resulting in a response time (ping) that can exceed 600 ms. It uses conventional Ku-band antennas and basic equipment, such as simple routers and portable batteries, to provide the connection.

-The Kulisa system operates with geostationary satellites positioned 35.786 km above Earth, resulting in a response time (ping) that can exceed 600 ms. It uses conventional Ku-band antennas and basic equipment, such as simple routers and portable batteries, to provide the connection.
+The Kulisa system operates with geostationary satellites positioned 35,786 km from Earth, resulting in a response time (ping) that can exceed 600 ms. It uses conventional Ku-band antennas and basic equipment, such as simple routers and portable batteries, to provide the connection.

-Alexander Lukashenko is a curious figure to say the least.
-President of Belarus since 1994, he is known for his authoritarian stance and for aligning himself with the government of Vladimir Putin.
-Under his leadership, Belarus has become one of the most isolated countries in the world, with tight control of the media and repression of dissenting voices.
+Alexander Lukashenko is a curious figure.
+President of Belarus since 1994, he is known for his authoritarian stance and for aligning with Vladimir Putin’s government.
+Under his leadership, Belarus has become one of the most isolated countries in the world, with strict media control and repression of dissenting voices.

-With the outbreak of war in Ukraine, Lukashenko followed Putin's playbook.
+With the onset of the war in Ukraine, Lukashenko followed Putin’s playbook.
 Although Belarus has not directly entered the conflict, the country acts as a strategic ally of Russia.
-One example of this is the use of Belarusian territory as a base for Russian nuclear weapons.
-And now, the focus is on technology: entering the dispute with Starlink, which has been vital for Ukraine.
+An example of this is the use of Belarusian territory as a base for Russian nuclear weapons.
+And now, the focus is technological: to enter the competition with Starlink, which has been vital for Ukraine.

-Starlink operates with satellites in low orbit, significantly reducing response time (ping).
-In contrast, geostationary satellites are more than 35 kilometers above sea level, causing delays that make them unfeasible for use in applications such as drones and real-time communication.
+Starlink operates with low earth orbit satellites, significantly reducing response time (ping).
+In contrast, geostationary satellites are over 35,000 kilometers high, causing delays that make them unfeasible for applications such as drones and real-time communication.
 This technological difference is what keeps Starlink ahead.

 Kulisa System

 The Kulisa system, announced by Belarus, promises to be a local alternative to Starlink.
-But in practice, it uses geostationary satellites, the same technology model that has been around for decades.
-The equipment presented includes a Ku-band antenna, similar to those used in cable TV, and a portable battery to keep it running.
+But, in practice, it uses geostationary satellites, the same technology model that has existed for decades.
+The equipment presented includes a Ku-band antenna, similar to those used in subscription TVs, and a portable battery to keep it running.

-Kulisa seems more like a marketing ploy than a real solution.
-The system presented is not capable of competing with Starlink, either in terms of technology or range.
-It is like comparing a bicycle to a Formula 1 car: both have wheels, but the similarity ends there.
+Kulisa seems more like a propaganda stunt than a real solution.
+The system presented is not capable of competing with Starlink, either in terms of technology or reach.
+It’s like comparing a bicycle to a Formula 1 car: both have wheels, but the similarity ends there.

 guest